 They were well behaved though; ours was led by a 12 year old, so it was just as well.

-That night we were carted off for a ‘cultural dinner’, you know the type where if you do not enjoy the cultural dances and jangly music, you get
+That night we were carted off for a ‘cultural dinner’, you know the type where if you do not enjoy the cultural dances and jangly music, you get no dinner.

-were well greeted at the new desert hotel, and Barry and Cydonia shared our desire to start eating before the festivities were completely over.
+We were well greeted at the new desert hotel, and Barry and Cydonia shared our desire to start eating before the festivities were completely over.